Lyophyllaceae

 The Lyophyllaceae is a family of fungi in the order Agaricales.
 A 2008 estimate indicated eight genera and 157 species; as of November 2014, the Catalog of Life lists 13 genera in the family.
 Lyophyllaceae was circumscribed by mycologist Walter Jülich in 1981.

-Some species are popular as edible fungi, such as the brown beech mushroom Hypsizygus tessellatus and Lyophyllum shimeji.
+Some species are popular as edible fungi, such as the brown beech mushroom Hypsizygus tessulatus and Lyophyllum shimeji.

 Genera

 The family currently includes the following genera: